 In early 1965, the Miramichi Historical Society learned of plans to demolish Point Escuminac Lighthouse and promptly wrote their Member of Parliament to see if they could acquire "the lantern, which consists of a series of prisms, etc., and which was made in Paris."
 The Department of Transport responded that the lens was to be installed at another major light station, but that the society could have the lantern room.
 Unfortunately, the society was only interested in the lens, and thus no remnant of the original Point Escuminac Lighthouse, which was demolished in November 1966, remains in the local community.

 The present concrete, hexagonal Point Escuminac Lighthouse was built in 1966 and is the only example of this “apple-core” design in New Brunswick.
 Four windows, spaced one above the other on one face of the seventy-three-foot-tall tower, provide light for the interior staircase.
+When first built, the tower featured stripes, but today the tower is painted white.
 Besides the lighthouse, a foghorn and weather station are also found on the point.
 The lighthouse was de-staffed in 1989.

 Keepers: John McEwan (1841 – 1845), William Hay (1845 – 1873), Thomas Phillips (1873 – 1888), James Carter (1888 – 1892), Kenneth Ross McLennan (1892 – 1939), Kenneth Bliss McLennan (1939 – 1969), Merrill William Trenholm (1969 – 1983), P. Durell (1983 – 1987).